ingadhoc/sale/sale_order_validity/README.rst

 Sale Order Validity
 ===================

-* This module adds allowes to set how many days validity the quotation is.
+* This module allows to set how many days valid is the quotation.
 * By default the number of days of validity is chosen from the company.
-* It is posible to modify the numbers of days only if the new number is lower than the one set in the company
+* It is posible to modify the numbers of days only if the new number is lower than the one set in the company.
-* The validation date is calculated as the date the quotation was created + days validty
+* The validation date is calculated as the date the quotation was created + days validity.
-* If the validaty date is in the past it is not posible to validate de quotation
+* If the validaty date is in the past it is not posible to validate de quotation.
-* A new buton is created to reset the validity date and resete the prices of every line.
+* A new button is created to reset the validity date and reset the prices of every line.

 Installation
 ============